The pH of Oil in Water Emulsion: Understanding the Factors and Techniques for Adjustment

 • To raise the pH, add a small amount of baking soda or another basic ingredient to the water phase.

-See also The Importance of pH in Bacteriostatic Water
+See also The pH of Sodium Acetate in Water

 Advanced Techniques for pH Adjustment